Is your Labrador Retriever the most gorgeous dog in the world? You’ve

 Show your support of lab rescue by shopping in our GGLRR logo and Lab merchandise Store.
 Profits from our product sales go towards helping more homeless Labs.

-GGLRR rescued close to 400 Labs in 2012 (380 in 2012, 424 in 2011, 383 in 2010 and 347 in 2009!) but the need is far greater with so many people losing jobs and homes or other reasons for abandoning their dog.
+GGLRR rescued 325 dogs in 2013 (380 in 2012, 424 in 2011, 383 in 2010 and 347 in 2009!) but the need is far greater with so many people losing jobs and homes or other reasons for abandoning their dog.
 If you want to help Labs in need, please consider adopting a rescue/shelter dog, making a Donation of cash/vehicle, or donating your time as a Volunteer.
 GGLRR and the Labs we rescue are very appreciative of all the tremendous support we receive -- thanks to the people and businesses who are contributing their time, services, and money!

 We are inaugurating a new fund designed to help with the expenses associated with rescuing senior, special needs and dogs that have chronic illness.
 Increasingly, we are seeing senior dogs and those that have chronic conditions that have gone untreated, being surrendered, dumped at shelters, or abandoned.
 Due to the shortage of space, most shelters will not put dogs with even minimal health issues up for adoption.
 The cost of treating these dogs is prohibitive on their limited budgets and they are not able to re-coup their costs through the adoption fees.